durgaprsd04/durgaprsd04.github.io/index.md

-For video cards you need to install your video driver and mesa if you want 3D support
+For video cards you need to install your video driver and mesa if you want 3D support 
 >     sudo pacman -S intel-driver

+As I told earlier there is two ways in which post installation could be done.
+And  one of them is by having another linux installed inyour system and running arch parellel to this .
+This could have a lot of benefits and there is little chance that your system will be left useless .
+To add a user type in the following command .

-useradd -m -g users -G wheel,storage,power -s /bin/bash johndoe passwd johndoe
+>    useradd -m -g users -G wheel,storage,power -s /bin/bash newuser

+Set a password for the new user.

+>    passwd johndoe

+For most of our super user actions we need sudo to be installed.
+This could be done by the code below.

-pacman -S sudo
+>   pacman -S sudo

-pacman -Ss sudo
+>   pacman -Ss sudo

+Now open up an editor add your new user to the wheel group by uncommenting the following.
+Just remove the % sign.
+What it essentially does is it gives sudo permission to the users in the wheel group which our 'new user' is a member of.

-EDITOR=nano visudo
+>   EDITOR=nano visudo

-%wheel ALL=(ALL) ALL
+``%wheel ALL=(ALL) ALL

-this comees after all this
+Now about the alsa-utils you installed earlier you can fire up alsamixer unmute your channel and then test speakers using the command given below

-speaker-test -c 2
+>    speaker-test -c 2

+For 3D support you have to install mesa .
+This could be done using the command given below.
-sudo pacman -S mesa
+>   sudo pacman -S mesa

+For using your display install intel graphics driver or nvidia graphics driver.
+Your display driver selection is the most difficult thing while configuring arch linux display .
+But it could be done .
+If you have an intel then there is nothing much to think about .
+Just install the following .
+You could list the driver you are using by this command .

+>    sudo lshw|grep VGA

+Mostly it will be intel or AMD or raedon.
+If you are getting two options you are having a hybrid graphics card.
+Mostly one of them will be intel .
+Just install one driver and  I will suggest a solution as we proceed.

-sudo pacman -S nvidia lib32-nvidia-utils
+>    sudo pacman -S xf86-video-intel

+For 3D support you have to install these
+>    lib32-intel-dri

+Install the touchpad driver using the given command

-sudo pacman -S xf86-input-synaptics
+>    sudo pacman -S xf86-input-synaptics

+We need some essential component for gui .
+This might include what is given below and this could bring up a screen like [this]()

-pacman -S xorg-twm xorg-xclock xterm
+>    pacman -S xorg-twm xorg-xclock xterm

-startx
+Now start up the Xorg Server using. startx